 Note that if you are amending a filing for an earlier year, you must follow the instructions for that year except that current mailing and electronic funds transfer (EFT) addresses should be used instead of the addresses that were included in the instructions for the original filing (i.e., the filing that is being amended).
-Prior year instructions are available in the "Premium Payment Instructions and Addresses" section of the Practitioners Page at www.pbgc.gov.
+Prior year instructions are available in the "Premium Payment Instructions and Addresses" section of the Practitioners Page of PBGC's website.